ahmetildirim/obsidian-inscribe/README.md

 ## Tips
 ### What provider should you use?
 Given the high frequency of API calls, using Ollama is highly recommended to reduce costs and improve response times.
 And for Ollama models, consider using a model bigger than 8B params.
 For now, `gemma3:12b` is a good starting point.

+Also, Google Gemini is a great option.
+It is fast and free tier is generous.

 ## Disable completions using path config
 Using per-path profile config, you can enable completions only for specific paths.
 This way, you can avoid annoying interruptions in notes where autocompletion isn't desired.